 - Fresh Pressed Orchard Cider

-- Commercially Produced or Store Bought Cider
+- Commercially Produced or Store Bought Juice

-For this step by step cider making guide, I suggest using fresh orchard pressed cider.
+For cider making recipe, I suggest using fresh orchard pressed cider.
 This can be substituted with fresh pressed apple juice, store bought apple juice or even concentrates as long as the juice is preservative free.
 Different juice mixes will result in vastly different finishes.

 Make sure to use Star-San on anything that will come in contact with your cider such as the carboy, spoons, siphon, etc. The Star-San solution is also effective for about 30 days after mixing so don’t pour it down the drain just yet!